 Types of Micronutrients

 Though they are needed in small amounts, micronutrients play a key role in human development and well-being.
-It helps regulate metabolism, heartbeat, bone density, and cellular pH.
+They help regulate metabolism, heartbeat, bone density, and cellular pH.*

 A lack of it may cause children to have stunted growth and be immuno-compromised.
 They can contract diseases such as scurvy (lack of Vitamin C), rickets (lack of Vitamin D), and osteoporosis (lack of calcium).*